EternalllZM/rtd-codz-staff/docs/source/guide.rst

 - **Substitutions**

-Wait a second, why did we use \"[rule5]\" in our ban reason in the example above?
-Simply put, Substitutions are a way of increasing your efficiency in issuing punishments.
+Why did we use \"**[rule5]**\" in our ban reason in the example above?
+Substitutions are a way of increasing your efficiency in issuing punishments.
-When using brackets around a \"rule#\", it will replace the text with the rule that it corresponds to.
+When using brackets around a \"**rule#**\", it will replace the text with the rule that it corresponds to.

 .. code-block:: none

     !warn <id> [rule5]

-translates to the following in the modlog:
+translates to the following full command:

 .. code-block:: none

-    Rule 5 Violation | Discussing or Committing Piracy
+    !warn <id> Rule 5 Violation | Discussing or Committing Piracy

 This is a time-saver you should get used to as long as the reason for punishment is indeed that rule and made obvious to the user.